 Designed for new-to-product support professionals.
 This course teaches the concepts and skills necessary to install, configure, manage and support a network infrastructure that uses the current Microsoft Windows Server products.
 PREREQUISITE: NW 203 or consent of department.
 Three hours each week.
+3 semester hours

-NW 205 Implementing and Administering Microsoft Windows Directory Services
+NW 205 Implementing and Administering Microsoft Windows Directory Services (G only)

 Covers the concepts and skills necessary to install, configure, and administer the current version of Microsoft Windows directory services.
 This course also provides them with the knowledge and skills required for Microsoft professional certification (MCSA or MCSE).
 In addition, the course focuses on implementing Group Policy and understanding the Group Policy tasks required to centrally manage users and computers.
 PREREQUISITE: NW 203 or consent of department.
 Three hours each week.
+3 semester hours

-NW 229 Wireless Communications
+NW 229 Wireless Communications (G only)

 An introduction to modulation and demodulation theory and circuits used in amplitude, phase and pulse code modulation.
 Analysis of receiver and transmitter characteristics including sensitivity, noise, tuning and alignment techniques, properties of transmission lines, and impedance matching will be incorporated.
 This course also covers the fundamentals of Base Stations, Mobile Switching Centers, and how the system functions as a whole (ASK, FSK, PSK, QAM, CDMA, W-CDMA, TDMA, GSM, PCS, CDPD, and the third-generation [3G] digital technologies).
 PREREQUISITES: NW 150 and NW 151.
-Three hours lecture, three hours laboratory each week.
+Three hours lecture, three hours 4 semester hours laboratory each week.